anirudhdahiya9/trade-data/readme.md

 ## Training
 The different variations of the model are trained with CrossEntropy Loss and Adam Optimizer with a learning rate of 1e -3.

-Early stopping over the validation f-score is implemented with a threshold of 5 degrading epochs.
+Early stopping criteria over the validation f-score is implemented with a threshold of 5 degrading epochs.

 The test results are reported at the best performing epoch's model state.

  See `code/main.py` for more details, and enter `python main.py -h` to list the various configuration options.

 ## Results